Inzhenerka/docs.getdbt.tech/website/docs/guides/dbt-python-snowpark.md

   - Once our code is merged to the main branch, we'll need to run dbt in our production environment to build all of our models and run all of our tests.
 This will allow us to build production-ready objects into our production environment in Snowflake.
 Luckily for us, the Partner Connect flow has already created our deployment environment and job to facilitate this step.

 1. Before getting started, let's make sure that we've committed all of our work to our feature branch.
 If you still have work to commit, you'll be able to select the **Commit and push**, provide a message, and then select **Commit** again.
 2. Once all of your work is committed, the git workflow button will now appear as **Merge this branch to main**.
-Select **Merge this branch to main** and the merge process will automatically run in the background.
+Click **Merge this branch to main** and the merge process will automatically run in the background.
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/15-deployment/1-merge-to-main-branch.png" title="Merge this branch to main"/>

 3. When it's completed, you should see the git button read **Create branch** and the branch you're currently looking at will become **main**.